narwhalacademy/zebra-crossing/README.md

   - This will also ensure that your mobile devices require a pin when they are turned on, which is protected by freedom of speech laws in some jurisdictions.
 - Store less information on your devices – in case they're seized, what you don't have they can't take.
 - Be mindful of what stickers you put on your devices – a border agent could mistake them for something suspicious.
 - Notify your people about your flight number and arrival time.
+Check in with one of them at regular points in your journey.
 Have them contact a lawyer/relevant organization if you do not show up.
-- For high risk situations (some of these practices might raise suspicions and backfire):
+- For extreme situations (some of these practices might raise suspicions and backfire):
   - Set up alternate photo albums, email addresses and social media accounts full of harmless content.
   - "Forget" half of your password: Password lock your device/account so that only a trusted friend has the second half of the password.
   - Log out of all important accounts (or simply leave your devices at home).